junthehacker/saskatoon_hsctf_questions/README.md

 ## Forensics/Recon

-##### Question 1 - The pretty blue is sooooo pretty...
+##### Question 1 - The pretty blue is sooooo pretty...[Super Easy]

 Someone's sent me an image of a blue rectangle, but I think there's more to it than that...
-[Super Easy]

 Hint: Tilt the screen a little.

 hsctf{BLUE}

-##### Question 2 - Birthday surprise
+##### Question 2 - Birthday surprise [Super Easy]

 Another image, but it just looks like a surprised face.
 There's might be something else, though...
-[Super Easy]

 Hint: Let's look in the image text.

 hsctf{surprise}

-##### Question 3 - The Mona Lisa is an amazing piece of art.
+##### Question 3 - Leo's masterpiece [Easy]

+The Mona Lisa is an amazing piece of art.
 Too bad it turned into an amalgamation of symbols.
-[Easy]

 Hint: There are NO letters in the image?
 Hmm...look a little more carefully.

 hsctf{vinci}

-##### Question 4 - We've intercepted one of the messages from the Illuminati to Anonymous, but it's pretty garbled.
+##### Question 4 - Garbled stuff [Medium]

+We've intercepted one of the messages from the Illuminati to Anonymous, but it's pretty garbled.
 Can you make any sense of it?
-[Medium]

 Hint: I think I heard alf in there. alf backwards in fla...flag?

 hsctf{reversal}

-##### Question 5 - Another message, but this time it's from Anonymous to the Illuminati.
+##### Question 5 - THIS VINE IS AWESOME [Medium]

+Another message, but this time it's from Anonymous to the Illuminati.
 It's just an audio clip of that trombone vine...why would they want that?
-[Medium]

 Hint: This might only be difficult because I told you it's a medium level problem.
 What if it's actually easy?

 hsctf{trombonelord}

-##### Question 6 - It looks like one of our team is sending some info to a third party.
+##### Question 6 - lol this passwords meme [Hard]

+It looks like one of our team is sending some info to a third party.
 Thankfully, we intercepted the letter he sent, and we figured out that the leaker was some Andrew Kim -- but he's scarpered, and we've got no idea where he is.
 Help us figure out what data he leaked.
-[Hard]

 Hint: I tried selecting all the text in the file, and it looks like there's something behind that stupid passwords meme.